 Netflix has always been keen to embrace the advantages of technology and has successfully used GraphQL federation to scale and cement its global presence.

-Of course, you don’t have to be the size of Netflix to enjoy the advantages of an API gateway in your microservices architecture.
-But before you start reaping those rewards, you’ll need to know which API gateway is best for microservices.
-Let’s look at some of the different types of API gateway in microservices to explore this.
+Of course, you don’t have to be the size of Netflix to enjoy the advantages of a gateway in your microservices architecture.
+But before you start reaping those rewards, you’ll need to know which microservices API gateway is best.
+Let’s look at some of the options.

-• Should you use an open source API gateway for microservices?
-If flexibility is a priority for you, and avoiding vendor lock-in while also keeping your costs low, then microservices API gateway that’s open source could be just the ticket.
+- Should you use an open source gateway for microservices?
+If flexibility is a priority for you, along with avoiding vendor lock-in while also keeping your costs low, then open source could be the right choice.

-• Which API gateway providers should you consider and why?
+- Which providers should you consider and why?
 Identifying the best API gateway for microservices means looking in depth at what the market leaders are offering and considering which solution best fits with your microservices architecture, your team’s skills, your budget, your implementation timeline and more.

-The benefits of an API gateway for microservices
+The benefits of a microservices API gateway for microservices

-The advantages of an API gateway in microservices architectures are numerous.
+The advantages of using a gateway in your microservices architectures are numerous.
 Let’s look at some of the headline benefits.

 Prevents exposing internal concerns to external clients

-This is one of the key benefits of an API gateway in a microservices architecture.
-It gives you the freedom and flexibility to change what you need to ‘behind the scenes’, from small service tweaks to fundamental changes – all without impacting the client side of things.
+This gives you the freedom and flexibility to change what you need to ‘behind the scenes’, from small service tweaks to fundamental changes – all without impacting the client side of things.

 Adds an additional layer of security to your microservices